 External Service and Assignments

-- Organizational Behavior and Human Decision Processes (2007 - present)
+- Editorial Board of Organizational Behavior and Human Decision Processes (2007 - 2009)

 Current Research and Interests

 Don Moore’s research interests focus on overconfidence, including when people think they’re better than they are, when they think they are better than others, and when they are too sure they know the truth.
 His work examines overconfidence in decision-making, negotiation, and ethical choice.